diwakrchitoor/resume-1/README.md

 ### The Wharton School, UPenn, San Francisco, CA – Product Design and Development, January 2011

 - Participated in an Innovation Tournament with a class of MBA students.
 - Brainstormed and pitched several iterations of Internet based business ideas.
-- Managed the development of website prototypes on a short deadline.
+- Managed the development of website prototypes on a short timeline.

 ### Temple University, Philadelphia, PA – B.S., Computer Science, May 2007

 - Graduated Magna Cum Laude with a 3.66 GPA (3.70 in major).
 - Member of the Temple University Chapter of Phi Beta Kappa.
 - Served as an ambassador to incoming students for the Computer Science Department.